Supporting projects to help parks share more inclusive and comprehensive narratives.

 Interpretative park rangers are the hands-on historians in our parks.
-Inclusive Storytelling grants can help support the funding of these positions in national parks, ensuring the parks have the capacity to continue evolving and refreshing their interpretative materials.
+Inclusive Storytelling grants help support the funding of these positions in national parks, ensuring parks have the capacity to continue evolving and refreshing their interpretative materials.

-Inclusive Storytelling grants can enable parks to engage interns to research and document narratives that help build inclusive storytelling in the park.
+Inclusive Storytelling grants enable parks to engage interns to research and document narratives that help build inclusive storytelling in the park.